 Yes, as long as Florida residency is legally maintained.
 Please note this option is only available to renewal students on the FES-UA or PEP scholarships.
 Active-duty military with change of station orders out-of-state may apply for, or renew their FES-UA or PEP scholarships, if they can prove maintenance of Florida residency.
 You will not be eligible to keep FTC or FES-EO scholarships to attend private schools out-of-state.

-The 2025-26 award amounts are not available at this time.
-They should be released later in the summer.
+The 2025–26 award amounts are not available at this time, but they are expected to be released later this summer.
+In the meantime, you can view the 2024–25 scholarship award amounts here.

 If you had an FTC, FES-EO, FES-UA, or PEP scholarship and enrolled in a public school, your scholarship will end, and the remaining funds will be returned to the state.
 As a public-school student, you may be eligible for a New Worlds Scholarship Account or a Transportation Stipend.

-If your student was found eligible for the Private School or PEP scholarship and you are interested in different scholarship or vice versa, you must decline the scholarship they are currently eligible for before submitting an application for the other scholarship program.
+If your student was found eligible for the Private School or PEP Scholarship and you are interested in different scholarship, you must decline the scholarship they are currently eligible for before submitting an application for the other scholarship program.
 To decline the scholarship, please log in to EMA and use the "Decline Scholarship" button.

 No. Florida law prohibits applying for more than one FTC or FES scholarship at a time for an individual student.
 You can apply for a new scholarship once you’ve been denied or have declined an awarded scholarship.
 However, you may apply for both the Transportation Stipend and New Worlds Scholarship Account if your student qualifies.